MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-02-09-Work-in-Prog.md

 # Problematic
-How do we deal with our complex linguistic past?
-We are in constant dialogue with past ideas because we still borrow from their nomenclature daily.

 How do we communicated new ideas?
 Twitter.
-But, when ideas become reduced to "this is right" kinds of arguments, which scientists often fall prey to, it becomes easier for sorting algorithms (our collective brain, e.g. Cambridge Analytics) to prevent a free exchange of ideas.
+But, when ideas become reduced to "this is right" kinds of arguments, which scientists often fall prey to, it becomes easier for sorting algorithms (our collective brain, e.g. [Cambridge Analytica](https://www.youtube.com/watch?v=n8Dd5aVXLCc) to prevent connecting people with new thought-provoking ideas.

-We you use the language of others you use their truths, when you change the language you create a new truth.

 # Treatment
 Our narratives are diverse and wildly appealing, use them.

-## Talk about the OTS Course

 ## Climate Change and the Language of Evolution

 # Footnotes
-1. See Mishler (1999), "Getting Rid of Species?" *Species: New Interdisciplinary Essays.*
+1. See Mishler 1999, "Getting Rid of Species?" *Species: New Interdisciplinary Essays.*
+2. See Mora *et al.* 2011, ["How Many Species Are There on Earth and in the Ocean?"](http://wormlab.biology.dal.ca/publication/view/mora-c-tittensor-dp-adl-s-simpson-agb-worm-b-2011-how-many-species-are-there-on-earth-and-in-the-ocean/) *PLoS Biology

 # References
 1. ENGEL-LEDEBOER, M.S.J., "CAROLUS LINNAEUS AND THE SYSTEMA NATURAE."